 ♦ to become agents of needed social change in or country.

-Characteristic note of loyola school, sindagi
+Characteristic note of Loyola School

-Loyola school is a Religious Minority Institution though primarily intended to give education to cathlic children, school is open to all without distinction of caste, class and creed.
-The motto of Loyola school is;
+● This is a Minority Institution though primarily intended to give education to Christian children, school is open to all without distinction of caste, class and creed.

 © 2020 Loyola School (CBSE),Sindagi.
 All rights reserved | Designed by INTEGRO